 One of the considerations for many people in modern life is your impact on the environment.
 We wanted to make sure that whilst we were travelling, we would not have a high environmental impact.
+So how is eco-friendly living in a camper van ?
 We chose a vehicle with supporting systems that we believed would be as efficient as possible.

 “But Cuthbert is a 5.9 ton truck…” we hear you cry! “… and you are driving two or three thousand miles a month on diesel fuel….worse still, it is African 500ppm diesel…. how can you claim to be ‘green’?”.

 So can we reasonably be accused of destroying the environment and living a ‘non-sustainable’ lifestyle?
 Before we set off for Africa, we decided to find out just how ‘green’ life in Cuthbert would be.

 The commonly recognised gauge of your impact on the globe seems to be your ‘Carbon Footprint’.
 Fortunately for us, we have a good friend Dr. Deborah Andrews of London South Bank University’s Materials and Sustainability Research Group, who is a guru in these things.